ociredefz/lightaidra/README.md

 Description
 ------------

-Lightidra is a mass-tool commanded by irc that allows scanning and exploiting routers for make BOTNET (in rx-bot style), in addition to this, with aidra you can perform some attacks with tcp flood.
+Lightaidra is a mass-tool commanded by irc that allows scanning and exploiting routers for make BOTNET (in rx-bot style), in addition to this, with aidra you can perform some attacks with tcp flood.